It's so easy to make this Instant Pot Sweet Potatoes recipe. You'll never cook sweet potatoes any other way ever again.

 5. Cook on high for 12-25 minutes depending on the size of your potatoes.
 (See the guide below.)

-After that, open the valve and release any remaining pressure.
+After that, open the valve and do a Quick Release to vent any remaining pressure.

 7. Take off the lid and remove the sweet potatoes from the Instant Pot.